pstetz/News-Scheduler/README.md

 ### Overview

-This repo downloads yesterday's PBS Newshour so I can listen to it while taking public transit.
+This repo downloads today's PBS Newshour so I can listen to it while taking public transit.